aditi-ady/group---project/README.md

 # group---project
-group project  for learning github  and collaboration
+This is an AI group project.
+We are learning Github collaboration.
+Created by team members.